 This can be confusing for users with Administrative access, as other users' timesheets are not automatically visible to them.
 Timesheet access is instead based on Role settings and Project membership.

-To configure this, first you will need to open the list of available roles (Settings → Roles → [Role Name] → edit).
+To configure this, first you will need to open the list of available roles (Settings → Roles and Permissions → [Role Name] → edit).
 Within the details view of each role there is a chexckbox to 'Allow access to time sheet' that will be checked or unchecked.
 If your default or project role does not have the box checked then you will be unable to view other users' timesheets.

 Usually the Project Manager and Top Manager roles have this checkbox marked but the particular settings in your account may differ from the default.